aimedidierm/ussd-simulator-with-server-code/README.md

 # USSD simulator with server code
 This project helps developers to be quick in designing ussd for mobile online or offline depends, but still it is open source

+## Online demo:
+you can access this project online on https://aimedidierm.github.io/ussd-simulator-with-server-code/index.html

 JavaScript pure,Css pure,PHP functional

 ## Contact Yves on: